jaranin-b/cucumber-export/README.md

 ### Run cucumber-js

-You can now run cucumber-js with the just created formater
+You can now run cucumber-js with the just created formatter

-`cucumber-js -f ./restqa-formatter.js`
+`cucumber-js -f ./restqa-formatter.js:restqa.log`

+> It's important to defined formatter export path to have access the logs, you can refer to the cucumber-js documentation (https://github.com/cucumber/cucumber-js/blob/master/docs/cli.md#formats)'

 ## License